intel/neural-compressor/docs/tutorial.md

   </tr>
  </table>

-Here is an example of ymal file and laucher code, the ymal file defined the tuning accuracy target and evaluation funciton, and only 3 lines of code are added to launch LPOT for quantization.
+Here is an example of yaml file and launcher code, the yaml file defined the tuning accuracy target and evaluation function, and only 3 lines of code are added to launch LPOT for quantization.
 <table>
   <tr>
     <td>ymal</td>